The Search

 Traditionally, the winter is slower for rentals, so if you search for an apartment from October through March, you may find a landlord who is more open to renting to you if you are just below the financial threshold.

-"As we get closer to the holidays, there is less volume of people looking [for rentals] and an apartment that would be on the market for a few days in the summer can turn into a few weeks or a few months in the winter," Hamm says.
-If you are on the edge of the income requirements, apartment shopping in the winter might give you the seasonal edge.
+"As we get closer to the holidays, there is less volume of people looking [for rentals] and an apartment that would be on the market for a few days in the summer can turn into a few weeks or a few months in the winter," Hamm said.
+If you are on the edge of the income requirements, apartment shopping in the winter might give you a seasonal edge.

 5. Get a roommate (or two)

-"We recommend having a roommate agreement because everyone on the lease is jointly and severally responsible for the payments but the lease doesn't state who pays how much, so a roommate agreement clearly defines that," Hamm says.
+"We recommend having a roommate agreement because everyone on the lease is jointly and severally responsible for the payments but the lease doesn't state who pays how much, so a roommate agreement clearly defines that," Hamm said.

 6. Explore co-living alternatives